qmlbook/qmlbook/docs/start/start.rst

 Coming back to our earlier examples.
 In one example we used a C++ city model.
 It would be great if we could use this model inside our declarative QML code.

 To enable this, we first code our front-end to see how we would want to use a city model.
-In this case the front-end expects a object named ``cityModel`` which we can use inside a list view.
+In this case, the front-end expects an object named ``cityModel`` which we can use inside a list view.

 .. code-block:: qml